EladSheinfeld/data-products-course-project/diamond-predicion-pitch.md

 Predicting in Shiny
 ========================================================
-As the application starts, it creates the linear model since the model calculation shoulden't change between requests or users.
+As the application starts, it creates the linear model since the model calculation shouldn't change between requests or users.

 ```r
 diamonds <- read.csv(file = "diamonds.csv", stringsAsFactors = TRUE)